 Death/Scent is Nuri’s passion project exploring the role of scent in burial practices around the world.
-Starting in 2016, the site examines the cultural importance of olfaction and rituals, the materials used, and the science of putrefaction; as well as the taboos and myths around olfaction and death.
+Starting in 2016, the site examines the cultural importance of olfaction and rituals, the materials used, and the science of putrefaction, as well as the taboos and myths around olfaction and death.

 Top Articles on Death/Scent

 Odour is often overlooked in its role in everyday life, let alone in ritual.
-Most people only acknowledging their olfactory senses when something unpleasant wafts their way.
+Most people only acknowledge their olfactory senses when something unpleasant wafts their way.
 Though the sense of smell can affect mood, perception, and memory more so than any other sense, it tends to be the last thing we think about.
 The same is true when it comes to fragrance in art and ritual.

 Fragrant materials are used in funeral practices around the world and in almost every time period from Neanderthals to the present.
-It has often been assumed that fragrance serves solely as a mask for the scent of death.
+It is often assumed that fragrance serves solely as a mask for the scent of death.
 While that may be true in some cases, it is far more complicated.
 Modern funeral homes do not throw a log of pre-made cookie dough into a toaster before a viewing to cover the smell of death.
 They do it to create an atmosphere of comfort and intimacy through scent.
 Aromatics are important cultural artefacts that can tell us a great deal about what a culture values and how they see the world.